ahmedelmahd/alx-low_level_programming/0x0E-structures_typedef/README.md

 Creates a function that prints the values of struct dog Defines a new type for type struct dog
  A function that creates a new dog.
+A function that frees the previously allocated memory for types dogs